ASOHF/ASOHF.github.io/set_parameters.md

 - How to set the kernel size for each particle:
     - If 0, ASOHF assumes DM particles have different masses, and each particle will get a cloud representing its original size back in the initial conditions.
     - If 1, ASOHF computes the kernel size from a pre-estimation of the density field on the base grid.
 Particles in a cell with density <img src="https://render.githubusercontent.com/render/math?math=\rho"> will get a cloud equivalent to the refinement level <img src="https://render.githubusercontent.com/render/math?math=\lfloor \log_8 (\rho/\rho_B) \rfloor)"> (bounded by 0 and `N_ESP`-1).
+    - If 2, ASOHF assumes that all particles have the same mass, and therefore the kernel size is the same for all of them.

 ### Halo finding parameters block
 These parameters control the halo finding process.